Illinois Compiled Statutes

 later than one-half hour after such motor

-vehicle accident, or, if hospitalized and incapacitated from reporting at any
+vehicle crash, or, if hospitalized and incapacitated from reporting at any

 time during such period, as soon as possible but in no case later than one-half